This story was originally published on November 27, 2013.

 Black Friday is a good time to reflect on the need for better minimum wages.

-Both Walmart and McDonalds have recently come under fire for practices that acknowledge their employees are struggling financially—yet the companies have made no move to pay their workers a livable wage.
-This November, a Walmart in Ohio had bins that let employees donate food to other employees so they could eat on Thanksgiving.
-A McDonalds website that gives tips to its employees recommended that they sell holiday gifts to make quick cash, cut their food into smaller portions so they feel like they’ve eaten more, apply for food stamps, get a second job, and to "Stop complaining.
-Stress hormones rise by 15 percent after 10 minutes of complaining."
+Both Walmart and McDonalds have come under fire for practices that acknowledge their employees are struggling financially—yet the companies have made no move to pay their workers a livable wage.
+In November 2013, a Walmart in Ohio had bins that let employees donate food to other employees so they could eat on Thanksgiving.
+A McDonalds website that gives tips to its employees recommended that they sell holiday gifts to make quick cash, cut their food into smaller portions so they feel like they’ve eaten more, apply for food stamps, get a second job, and to “Stop complaining.
+Stress hormones rise by 15 percent after 10 minutes of complaining.”

 The concept these companies are reinforcing with these helpful tips is one that has political traction: that minimum-wage workers earn a decent living, they just need to spend their money better and change their lifestyles.
 They’re still expected to pull themselves by their bootstraps, but without actually getting paid enough by their employers.
 When the workers can’t make ends meet, the employers aren’t accountable.